FormFactor (FORM)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

 This quarter, FormFactor’s DIO came in at 81, which is 14 days below its five-year average.
-At the moment, these numbers show no indication of an excessive inventory buildup.
+Flat versus last quarter, there’s no indication of an excessive inventory buildup.

 6. Gross Margin & Pricing Power

 FormFactor’s gross margin is well below other semiconductor companies, indicating a lack of pricing power and a competitive market.
-As you can see below, it averaged a 39.6% gross margin over the last two years.
-That means FormFactor paid its suppliers a lot of money ($60.41 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 39.8% gross margin over the last two years.
+Said differently, FormFactor had to pay a chunky $60.23 to its suppliers for every $100 in revenue.

-This quarter, FormFactor’s gross profit margin was 39.8%, in line with the same quarter last year.
-On a wider time horizon, FormFactor’s full-year margin has been trending down over the past 12 months, decreasing by 2.4 percentage points.
+This quarter, FormFactor’s gross profit margin was 42.2%, up 3.4 percentage points year on year.
+Zooming out, however, FormFactor’s full-year margin has been trending down over the past 12 months, decreasing by 1.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin